includeos/includeos.org/_src/_posts/2017-11-15-liveupdate.md

 summary: "Live update allows you to upgrade IncludeOS applications without downtime"
 ---

-A defining characteristic of Unikernels is that they are immutable.
+A defining characteristic of unikernels is that they are immutable.
 In order to change a running unikernel you’ll need to build a new image and replace the image of the running server.
 A reboot is likely needed.
 Even though this is fairly quick it certainly isn't ideal.

 Liveupdate in IncludeOS changes this.
 The application can now update itself without any noticeable downtime.
-It sounds too good to be true, but bear with me and I’ll explain how it works.
-It's not really that complex.
-It is more a consequence of the fundamentally different architecture of unikernels.

 In this example I’ll use our orchestration platform, IncludeOS Mothership, as an example.
 However, updates don’t need to happen this way.
 You’re free to use any other way to upgrade.

 When the application boots up it establishes a connection the Mothership - we call this an “uplink”.
 This connection serves several purposes.
 Logs, metrics and other relevant data are also collected over this connection.
 In addition this connection is used to update the running instance through Liveupdate.
-You don't really need uplink to use Liveupdate as we'll see later.

 ![Liveupdate process]({{site-url}}/assets/img/posts/liveupdate.gif)